Anjani100/Intel-Image-Classification/README.md

 ## The Plan

-* Firstly, we are going to build up a Neural Network from scratch and observe our model's performance.
+* Firstly, I am going to build up a Neural Network from scratch and observe our model's performance.
+For this, I have built a 2-layer neural network and an L-layer neural network separately.

+## Dataset

+The dataset can be found at the following [link](https://www.kaggle.com/puneet6060/intel-image-classification).
+You can find the entire description of the dataset there.

+## Training the Neural Network

+### Preprocessing

+The first step in any machine learning problem is to preprocess the data and make it ML-ready.
+The preprocessing steps are as follows:
+* Grab the images from the directory (in which you have stored them) and convert them to array using OpenCV.